Studio Editor: About Page Structure (Parent, Child and Sibling Elements)

 Structuring sibling elements

 Siblings are elements sharing the same direct parent.
-For example, the text and vector art in the below image are siblings, with the container is their parent:
+For example, the text and vector art in the below image are siblings, with the container as their parent:

-If sibling elements are in certain layout tools (e.g., Stacks, Repeaters, etc.), they may affect each other's size and position.
+If sibling elements are in certain layout tools (e.g. container, repeater, etc.), they may affect each other's size and position.
 Designing this relationship can be useful in creating a responsive site, as you can prevent elements from overlapping in smaller screen sizes.

 In the example below, you can see the margins that are automatically created between sibling elements: